yjhouma/spotify-roaster-frontend/README.md

+# The Spotify Roasting App

+This app will take your top 10 user and using LLM try to roast your music taste

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.